 You have to submit a Change of Major Request form to the Graduate Admissions and Program Evaluations (GAPE) office after the 6th week of the first semester.
 An evaluation of the request will be conducted by the EE Department Chair after receiving the request form from GAPE.
 Transferrable

-courses will be evaluated after the student successfully transfers to the MSEE program.
-The FAQ from GAPE office (http://www.sisu.edu/gape/faq) also explains this
+courses will be evaluated after the student successfully transfers to the MSEE program (http://www.sjsu.edu/gape/forms/).

-What should I do after I got accepting letter from SJSU and/or EE Department?
+What should I do after I received my acceptance letter from SJSU and/or EE Department?

 Do whatever the letters asked you to.
 Also, you should: